WebMatPro/ft_login/README.md

 - Block the acces (can't move)
 - Ask correct and match Login / Password
 - Can disconnect by button
-- Display Error or successful in chat message
+- Display Error or successful in notification

 Future add :